Flu (Influenza)

 In babies and infants, infections of the air ways often lead to an inflammation of the middle ear.

-The flu rarely develops into something serious.
-Complications such as pneumonia are rare.
-This is primarily a risk for people with a weaker immune system.
-They are usually babies and infants, people with lung or immune diseases, and people over the age of 60.
+Flu rarely develops into a severe infection.
+Complications such as pneumonia are not common.
+This is primarily a risk for people with a weakened immune system.
+In most cases, these are infants and young children, people with lung or immune diseases, and people over the age of 60.
 If the flu becomes very serious, it may be life-threatening.

 How can flu be prevented?

-Cold and flu viruses are spread by airborne infection.
+Cold and flu viruses are spread by droplet (airborne) infection.
 A sufferer scatters droplets containing the virus when coughing and sneezing.
 And when cleaning one's nose, viruses can get from the handkerchief to the hands, and from there reach other people or objects.

 To protect oneself and others from the illness, the most effective course of action is to prevent spreading these viruses.
-So, for example, it is important to wash one's hands thoroughly and to put used paper tissues straight into the trash.
+For example, it is important to wash your hands thoroughly, to cough into your elbow rather than into your hand, to ventilate rooms regularly and to dispose of used paper tissues immediately.

-Even when the flu is fading away, sufferers remain infectious for up to another week.
+Even when flu sufferers are on the mend, they remain infectious for up to one more week.
 So during this time it is advisable to avoid social contact if possible and, for example, to work from home.

 A flu vaccine can also provide protection.
 However, because flu viruses are constantly changing (mutating), an annual booster is required to ensure proper immunization protection.